R Centauri

 R Centauri (R Cen) is a Mira variable star in the constellation Centaurus.
+When it is near its maximum brightness, it is faintly visible to the naked eye under very good observing conditions.

 The distance to R Centauri as indicated by its Gaia Data Release 3 parallax is about 2,900 light years, but that is considered to be potentially unreliable.
 The Gaia Data Release 2 parallax was negative and relatively meaningless.
 The older Hipparcos parallax suggested a distance of about 1,300 light years, but with a wide margin of error.
 Estimates based on an assumed brightness for the star, adjusted for extinction, give distances as low as 750 light years.